SWI-Prolog/swipl-devel/CMAKE.md

 # Building SWI-Prolog using cmake

 As of version 7.7.20,  SWI-Prolog   ships  with `cmake` `CMakeLists.txt` configuration files that cover the  entire   project.
-Builds  have been tested on Ubuntu 16.04,  18.04,  18.10,   Fedora  28,  MacOSX  and cross compilation for Win32 as well  as  Win64   using  Ubuntu  18.04  as host system.

 The build has  been  tested  with   the  "Unix  Makefiles"  and  "Ninja" generators.
 We  use  [Ninja](https://ninja-build.org/)   as  it  builds